Fixed indexed annuities (FIAs): What they are & how they work

 Cons

 • Uncertainty.
-Since your FIA is based on a market index, you don’t know exactly what your returns will be each year, even if you have a minimum guarantee.
+Since your FIA is based on a market index, you don’t know exactly what your returns will be each year, even if you have principal protection.

 • Capped returns.
 During years where returns are high, you may be limited by the caps on your FIA.